 6. No clue yet to how long Geri-Boomers can expect to live.

 A genome-wide association study of extreme longevity accompanied by a highly predictive model based on 150 SNPs caused quite a splash when it was published in Science last July.
 But many in the scientific community were skeptical.
-The Blog posted a detailed discussion of some of the issues surrounding the longevity paper along with general findings from a preliminary analysis applying the study’s longevity model to long-lived customers in the 23andMe database.

 7. Baby’s first tooth may be a health predictor.

 Your teeth say a lot about your health, as any dentist might tell you.
 And it turns out that the same genetic and biological processes that go into forming your baby teeth may also be important for many other health conditions.
-In March, SNPwatch covered a study that identified genetic variants associated with the timing of a baby’s first tooth and the number of teeth at age one.
+In March, we discussed a study that identified genetic variants associated with the timing of a baby’s first tooth and the number of teeth at age one.

 8. Before you call that relative a “Neanderthal,” some more of what we’ve learned about our distant past.